 Working capital was \$31.5 million as of December 31, 1998.
 MKS has a combined \$30.0 million line of credit with two banks, expiring December 31, 1999, all of which is available.
 Interest on future borrowings under the line of credit would be payable monthly at a rate based on LIBOR, which was 7.131% at December 31, 1998.
 MKS also has lines of credit through its foreign subsidiaries with several financial institutions totaling \$15.0 million at December 31, 1998.
 The total unused balance under these lines of credit was \$5.3 million at December 31, 1998.
 The interest rates on borrowings outstanding as of December 31, 1998 on these lines of credit ranged from 1.3% to 1.7%.
 Interest on future borrowings under the unused balance of these lines of credit would be at rates ranging from 1.5% to 7.85%.
 These lines generally expire and are renewed at six month intervals.
 In addition, MKS has outstanding term loans and mortgage loans from banks totaling \$12.0 million (net of the current portion) at December 31, 1998.
-See Notes 6 and 13 of Notes to Consolidated Financial Statements
+See Notes 6 and 13 of Notes to Consolidated Financial Statements.

 In 1997 and 1998, MKS distributed \$12.4 million and \$6.2 million, respectively, of undistributed S corporation earnings to its stockholders.
-As soon as practicable following the closing of this offering, MKS intends to make a distribution to the stockholders of record on the day prior to the effective date of the registration statement in the amount of \$40.0 million, which is the estimated balance of the accumulated adjustments account as of the day prior to the closing of the offering, subject to adjustment.
+As soon as practicable following the closing of this offering, MKS intends to make a distribution to the holders of record on the day prior to the closing of this offering in an amount equivalent to the accumulated adjustments account.
 The accumulated adjustments account is cumulatively equal to financial reporting income, adjusted for differences between the methods of accounting used for financial accounting and for federal income tax purposes from July 1, 1987 through the date of termination of MKS's S corporation status, that has not been previously distributed.
 Investors purchasing shares in this offering will not receive any portion of the distribution.
-See "S Corporation and Termination of S Corporation Status."
+As of December 31, 1998, the outstanding balance of the accumulated adjustments account was estimated to be approximately \$35.9 million, and such balance is expected to increase in the period from January 1, 1999 through the closing of this offering.